shopware5/shopware-vagrant/README.md

 This will change the PHP Version used by the Apache webserver as well as the Version of the `php` command.

-You can also call the PHP versions direclty using their full path
+You can also call the PHP versions directly using their full path

-    $ /usr/bin/php7.1 -v
+    $ /usr/bin/php5.6 -V
     $ /usr/bin/php7.0 -v
-    $ /usr/bin/php5.5 -V
+    $ /usr/bin/php7.1 -v

 ## Installing Shopware